authelia/authelia/docs/content/integration/proxies/caddy.md

 You should read the [Caddy Trusted Proxies Documentation] as part of configuring this.
 It's important to ensure you take the time to configure this carefully and correctly.

-In the example we have a commented [trusted_proxies] directive which shows an example on adding the following networks to the trusted proxy list in [Caddy]:
+In the example, we have a commented [trusted_proxies] directive, which shows an example of adding the following networks to the trusted proxy list in [Caddy]:

 * 10.0.0.0/8